 - Champlain Bridge parking lot: Localized sinkholes have had an impact on the parking lot.
 Further geotechnical investigations will be conducted to determine the extent of the damage before repairs to the site begin.
 The parking lot is partially open.

-- Leamy Lake Park and beach: The site is open and accessible, but the beach is closed due to high water levels.
+- Leamy Lake Park and beach: The site is open and accessible.
 The electrical system for Leamy Lake’s facilities was severely damaged and will require rehabilitation.

 The objectives of these repairs are to:

 - rehabilitate NCC assets to the required safety standards

 - ensure their resilience in the event of future floods

 - extend their life expectancy.

 Most of the pathways and assets affected by the floods have already reopened.